 Ms. McDonald-McClure, the creator and editor of the Wyatt HITECH Law blog, is a partner and member of the Health Care Service Team at Wyatt Tarrant & Combs, LLP.
 Ms. McDonald-McClure draws upon her extensive legal career in healthcare to advise healthcare providers and suppliers in areas related to fraud and abuse, reimbursement, privacy and clinical trials.

 The laws she regularly deals with include the anti-kickback statute, physician self-referral law (Stark), state and federal false claims acts, Medicare secondary payer law (including mandatory liability insurance reporting), HITECH, HIPAA, FTC Red Flag Rules (medical identity theft) and the many fraud and abuse related provisions buried in the Patient Protection and Affordable Care Act (Health Care Reform).
 She also assists clients with the development, review and maintenance of effective compliance programs and with risk and insurance issues.
 Ms. McDonald-McClure has the Highest Professional AV Rating by Martindale-Hubbell Law Directory (2015).
 She was selected by Woodward/White’s The Best Lawyers in America® (Health Care Law) (2009-2015), and as a “Partner in Health Care” by Louisville Business First (2008-2015).
-For more information, visit her bio.

 Ms. Levi is Counsel for the Firm’s Health Care Service Team.
 She has twenty years of experience advising healthcare clients regarding medical records (including HIPAA privacy and security issues and data breaches) as well as complex healthcare fraud and abuse issues and helps clients structure transactions and activities to comply with the Physician Self-Referral (Stark) Law, the Anti-Kickback Statute, the False Claims Act, and HIPAA privacy and security laws, among others.

 Ms. Levi is a frequent contributor to the Wyatt HITECH Law blog, with over fifty posts written.
 Ms. Levi has given numerous presentations on health care reform, HIPAA, EMTALA and fraud and abuse.
-For more information, visit her bio.

 Carole D. Christian is a Co-Chair of the Firm’s Health Care Service Team.
 She represents health care clients in certificate of need hearings, court appeals, Medicaid appeals, Medicare reimbursement and similar negotiations and disputes with state and federal regulatory authorities.
 Ms. Christian has many years of experience advising clients on all issues relating to medical records, including HIPAA compliance and data breach response